cqr-cryeye-forks/darksplitz/README.md

-# Dark Splitz - Frameworksploit
+# Dark Splitz - Exploit Framework
 This tools is continued from Nefix, DirsPy and Xmasspy project.

 # Installation